 The Anthropocene is the informal geologic name for the period of Earth’s history in which human activities have substantially altered the planet’s natural ecosystems.
 The biologist Eugene Stoermer coined the term “Anthropocene” in the 1980s.
 It gained currency after Nobel Prize-winning atmospheric chemist Paul Crutzen used it in an article in Nature in 2002.

 Robert de Neufville has degrees in political science and political theory from Harvard and Berkeley and is an associate of the Global Catastrophic Risk Institute.
 Robert has contributed to The Economist and The Washington Monthly, and for several years wrote the Politeia column for Big Think.
-Robert is also participating in the Intelligence Advanced Research Project Activity’s experimental Good Judgment Project, performing well enough to qualify as a “superforecaster”.
+Robert also competes in the Intelligence Advanced Research Project Activity‘s (IARPA) experimental Good Judgment Project forecasting tournament, performing well enough to qualify as a “superforecaster”.
 The Good Judgment Project has been covered by The Financial Times, The New York Times, The Economist, The Wall Street Journal, Popular Science, the BBC, and NPR.
 Follow Robert on Twitter here.

 Have a suggestion or a comment?
 Send me an e-mail: